Graduate Student Expo

 A Showcase of Graduate Work

-All UC graduate students are encouraged to participate in the 2017 Graduate Student Expo.
-Whether you want to get discipline-specific feedback on your research before you present nationally, beef up your CV, or share your art with the UC community, the Expo is a great opportunity and it is right in your own back yard.
-(And it is free to register!)
+All UC graduate students are encouraged to participate in the 2019 Graduate Student Expo.
+Whether you want to get discipline-specific feedback on your research before you present nationally, beef up your CV, practice your research elevator pitch, or share your art with the UC community, the Expo is a great opportunity.
+This annual event is free to register and held on campus.